-The County will use education as a first step toward achieving compliance with this chapter and offer property owners the opportunity to correct violations before imposing fines.
+The County will use education as a first step toward achieving compliance with this chapter and offer any and all responsible parties property owners the opportunity to correct violations before imposing fines.
 The County will provide, upon reasonable request, available technical assistance materials and information, and information on outside financial assistance options to persons required to comply with this chapter.